emqxarchive/emqx-docs-en/source/faq.rst

 If the offline messages in the session are exceed the 'max_mqueue_len', the older offline messages are dropped from the queue.

-How do I configure emqx only keep the latest retained message of a topic?
+How do I configure EMQ X only keep the latest retained message of a topic?
 --------------------------------------------------------------------------

 The broker only keep the latest retained message of a topic, as specified by MQTT specifications.